DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.ServerSide/Readme.md

     }
 	```

 - Set up database connection settings in your Data Store Provider object.
-Add security extension to `DbContextFactory` to allow your application to filter data based on user permissions.
+In EFCore, it is `DbContextFactory`.
+Add security extension to it to allow your application to filter data based on user permissions.
 	```csharp
     builder.Services.AddDbContextFactory<ApplicationDbContext>((serviceProvider, options) => {
         string connectionString = builder.Configuration.GetConnectionString("ConnectionString");